gouef/validator/docs/Validators.md

 - `Language`: Ensures the value is a valid language code without a region (e.g., `en`).
 - `LanguageWithRegion`: Ensures the value is a valid language code with a region (e.g., `en-US`).
 - `RangeConstraint`: Ensures the value is within a defined range (e.g., a number between `min` and `max`).
 It support int and float.
+- `ArrayRangeConstraint`: Ensures the value is within a defined array range (e.g., a number between `min` and `max`).
+It support int and float.
 - `Required`: Ensures the value is not blank or `nil`.
 - `RegularExpression`: Ensures the value match regular expression.